google/gnxi/gnoi_target/README.md

 A simple shell binary that implements a gNOI Target with the Certificate Management service, supporting bootstrapping mode.

+## Certificate Management service

+This service provides a set of RPCs to Install, Rotate & Revoke Certificates and CA Bundles in a Target.
+See [gNOI Cert proto definition](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto) for more.

 ## Bootstrapping mode

 This target starts in bootstrapping mode allowing any encrypted TLS connection